 There are a few different ways you can liquidate the funds on your PayPower card, such as bill payments and ATMs.
 Bill payments are the suggested way to go when it comes to liquidating, as withdrawing at ATMs comes with additional limits and fees, in addition to a greater risk of being banned from the service due to abuse.

-I’ve had a lot of success with The Deal Buyer and plan on continuing to use them for any US-based minimum spends.
+I’ve had a lot of success with Max Out Deals and The Deal Buyer and plan on continuing to use them for any US-based minimum spends.

 Utilizing Payment Services

 Payment services, such as Plastiq and PaySimply, can be used to process payments to specific vendors that don’t typically accept credit cards.
 These payment services act as an intermediary in between the vendor and consumer, and process the payment for a percentage fee on the total dollar amount.
 These services can be used to pay rent, property tax, and tuition as a few examples.